WrestleMania 22: Storylines

 One of the featured matches on the undercard was a Casket match between The Undertaker and Mark Henry.
-On the March 3 episode of SmackDown!, Undertaker challenged Kurt Angle for the World Heavyweight Championship.
-During the match, after Undertaker executed a Tombstone piledriver, Henry came out and attacked Undertaker, causing the match to end via disqualification.
-Undertaker won the match, but since a championship cannot change hands via countout or disqualification, he did not win the title.
-The following week, on SmackDown!, Undertaker challenged Henry to a casket match at WrestleMania.
-On the March 18 edition of Saturday Night's Main Event XXXII, Henry, along with his manager Daivari, called out The Undertaker.
-Undertaker came out, accompanied by Druids carrying a casket, and the two started attacking each other.
-Shortly after, Undertaker performed a chokeslam, followed by a Tombstone piledriver, on Daivari on the casket.
+On the March 3 episode of SmackDown!, The Undertaker challenged Kurt Angle for the World Heavyweight Championship.
+During the match, after The Undertaker executed a Tombstone piledriver, Henry came out and attacked The Undertaker, causing the match to end via disqualification.
+The Undertaker won the match, but since a championship cannot change hands via countout or disqualification, he did not win the title.
+The following week on SmackDown!, The Undertaker challenged Henry to a casket match at WrestleMania.
+On the March 18 episode of Saturday Night's Main Event XXXII, Henry, along with his manager Daivari, called out The Undertaker.
+The Undertaker came out, accompanied by Druids carrying a casket, and the two started attacking each other.
+Shortly after, The Undertaker performed a chokeslam, followed by a Tombstone piledriver, on Daivari on the casket.